codeSage-X/AgileFest-Hackathon-2022/README.md

 ## Benefits
 - The application serves as an informative platform to inform the public on the climate situation of city.
+- Show your users the impact of their activities on the climate
 - It prevents users from purchasing houses or start a business in an environment where:
   - The temperture is hottest.
   - Prone to flooding.